 Choose the type of mattress

 You’ll have 4 major options: innerspring, hybrid, memory foam and latex.
-Each of these type of mattresses comes with advantages and drawbacks, so you’ll want to understand the differences before you make the decision.
+Each of these types of mattresses comes with advantages and drawbacks, so you’ll want to understand the differences before you make the decision.
 Searching for a mattress that focuses on the integrity of their construction and materials will save you money in the long term.

 - Innerspring mattresses.
 Spring mattresses have on average a longer lifespan than the other types and may be harder for a child to damage.
 They tend to be more firm, and supportive for most sleeping styles.

 - Hybrid mattresses.
 A hybrid mattress can be a good choice for a parent looking for the sturdy support of an innerspring mattress with the cushier feel of memory foam or latex.